RalucaNicola/JSAPI_demos/cities-globe/README.md

 Let's add the points for the cities as well.
 Again, there's an item in the Living Atlas with world cities as points: https://www.arcgis.com/home/item.html?id=6996f03a1b364dbab4008d99380370ed

-I create another FeatureLayer and I only want to see the biggest cities, so I'm going to set a [definitionExpression](https://developers.arcgis.com/javascript/latest/api-reference/esri-layers-FeatureLayer.html#definitionExpression) to filter out cities that have a population under 6 million.
+We create another FeatureLayer and we only want to see the biggest cities, so we're going to set a [definitionExpression](https://developers.arcgis.com/javascript/latest/api-reference/esri-layers-FeatureLayer.html#definitionExpression) to filter out cities that have a population under 6 million.

 ```js
 const populationLayer = new FeatureLayer({